3 min read

 Although these are big examples, debt can accumulate from the little things as well.
 From fixing broken appliances to just getting your rapidly growing children clothes, it’s very easy to owe money – and in many cases, that’s because you’re just living life.

-A recent survey revealed that more than 60% of people in the UK started the New Year in debt.
+According to a recent survey, around five million Britons headed into 2020 with more than £10,000 of debt.
 Whether accumulated through credit cards, an overdraft facility, or from payday loans, this research helps highlight how common debt can be.

 Problems only occur when these expenses start going into arrears and our financial situation becomes unmanageable.
 Mounting interest rates and charges can lead to persistent debt and the prospect of paying off your creditors in a reasonable amount of time can seem very unlikely indeed.